5 Ways to Improve Your Local SEO Strategy

 Local listings, local landing pages, and online reputation each contribute to a brand's visibility in the search engine results.
 Search engines look for location information from each of these channels to determine how relevant your business is to a customer's local search.
 Regular updates to these channels also send trust signals to search engines and customers alike.

-1. Manage your Google Business Profile listings
+1. Manage more listings than just your Google Business Profile

 2. Ensure your brand information is complete, accurate, and consistent everywhere